adopt-liveview/adopt-liveview/priv/pages/2026/04-24-v2-conditional-rendering-en_US.md

 - For `if` without `else` you can use the `<%= if condition do %>` block format or the special HEEx attribute `:if={condition}` in an HTML tag.
 - For multiple comparisons of a value you can use `<%= case value do %>`.
 - For multiple conditions that don't just involve comparing whether a value matches something you can use `<%= cond do %>`.
-- In all cases, the first tag will always need `=` and the others wont.
+- In all cases, the first tag will always need `=` and the others won't.
 If you add `=` to the other tags LiveView will generate warnings but everything will work normally.
 - If in the first tag you do not add `=` the HTML code will not be rendered.